EndPointCorp/end-point-blog/2012/03/14/postgres-mvcc-mystery-truncate-delete.html.md

  05:46:11 [85]: CONTEXT: COPY foobar, line 1: "12345#011...
 ```

 How weird.
 Although we killed the row, it seems to have resurrected, and shambled like a zombie into our b-tree index, preventing a new row from being added.
-At this point, I double checked that the correct schema was being used (it was), that  there were no rules or triggers, no quoting problems, no index corruption, and that "id" was indeed the first column in the table.
+At this point, I double checked that the correct schema was being used (it was), that there were no rules or triggers, no quoting problems, no index corruption, and that “id” was indeed the first column in the table.
 I also confirmed that there were plenty of occurrences of
-the exact same DELETE/COPY pattern - with the same id! - that had run without any error at all, both before and after this error.
-If you are familiar with Postgres' default MVCC mode, you might make a guess what is going on.
+the exact same DELETE/COPY pattern—​with the same id!—​that had run without any error at all, both before and after this error.
+If you are familiar with Postgres’ default MVCC mode, you might make a guess what is going on.
 Inside the postgresql.conf
-file there is a setting named 'default_transaction_isolation', which is almost always
+file there is a setting named ‘default_transaction_isolation’, which is almost always
 set to **read committed**.
 Further discussion of what this mode does can be found
-in [the online documentation](http://www.postgresql.org/docs/current/static/transaction-iso.html), but the short version is that while in this mode,
+in [the online documentation](https://www.postgresql.org/docs/current/static/transaction-iso.html), but the short version is that while in this mode,
 another transaction could have added row 12345 and committed after we did the DELETE,
 but before we ran the COPY.
 A great theory that fits the facts, except that Bucardo always
 sets the isolation level manually to avoid just such problems.
 Scanning back for the previous command for that PID revealed: